Walk In Shower Ideas

 We love the Victorian features in this shower room with the fabulous penny tiles and traditional radiator.
 The partition wall is a great way to separate the shower and is far easier to clean than a shower screen!
 The walk in shower has been kept doorless which keeps the room fuss free.
-If you are choosing not to have a door, make sure the shower is set far enough back so you don't end up with water in the rest of the bathroom.
+If you are choosing not to have a door, make sure the shower is set far enough back so you don't end up with water all over the bathroom floor.

 This shower room is from Lisa Dawson on Instagram - such a brilliant account for interiors inspiration.

 Image source Lisa Dawson

 3. Add a little step to make a feature of the walk in shower

 There is a wonderful simplicity about this bathroom which just makes it the most relaxing space.
 The white tiles and pale oak flooring keep the space looking so tranquil, with the gorgeous blue shower tiles standing out and making the shower a real feature.
 Small tiles on the floor are a great walk in shower idea as they allow more grip...they also can cover a slight slope on the floor effectively.